Introduction

 Real-World Example

-Consider a financial institution with an intricate mainframe application helping in back-office operations.
+Consider a financial institution with an intricate mainframe application supporting back-office operations.
 By containerising the application, they phased out dependencies on costly legacy hardware, migrated workloads to the cloud, and saw a notable improvement in application response times.
-Moreover, maintenance costs dropped by 30%, and they achieved a greater ability for scaling operations on demand.
+Maintenance costs dropped by 30%, and they achieved a greater capacity for scaling operations on demand.

 Conclusion